-Covid-19 has many things to answer for and here’s another: the stress it is causing with regard to retirement savings.
-Saving enough money for a comfortable retirement is always a major source of financial stress but the percentage of those worrying about an inadequate pension fund has risen due to the pandemic.
+Covid-19 has many things to answer for, and here’s another: the stress it is causing with regard to retirement savings.
+Saving enough money from monthly income for a comfortable retirement income is always a major source of financial stress, but the percentage of those worrying about an inadequate pension fund has risen due to the pandemic.

-In May and June 2020, Charles Schwab conducted a survey in the US asking 1,000 employed Americans who are already saving into company-sponsored retirement plans how much they thought they would need to save to retire comfortably.
-The answer was $1.9million, compared to $1.7million in 2019, a rise of 12%.
-For millennials the figure is $2million.
+In May and June 2020, Charles Schwab conducted a survey in the U.S. asking 1,000 employed Americans who are already saving into company-sponsored retirement plans how much money they thought they would need to save to retire comfortably.
+At least 86% of participants said they likely needed $1.9 million to retire comfortably.

-With an objective of $2million to save and a pandemic throwing a spanner in the works, it is perhaps not surprising that 14% of those interviewed feel that this figure is unattainable while 21% expect to retire later than they originally planned and 12% have increased their contribution rate.
+With the goal of saving $2 million and a pandemic throwing a spanner in the works, it is perhaps not surprising that 14% of those interviewed feel that this figure is unattainable, while 21% expect to retire later than they originally planned and 12% have increased their contribution rates.

-Maybe you think that $2million sounds excessive, but I’d argue it really isn’t as much as you think.
+Maybe you think that $2 million sounds excessive, but many financial advisors would argue it really isn’t as much as you think.
 Why?

-One reason is that people make so many assumptions about retirement which are false.
+One reason is that people make so many assumptions about retirement income which are false.

 - They work on a particular rate of return which turns out to be false – nothing is guaranteed.

-- They think social security will fill the gap – it won’t.
+- They think social security benefits or services will fill the gap – they won’t.

-- They underestimate how long they will need their pension fund to last – life expectancy has been rising steadily for a while.
-The number of centenarians in the US rose by 44% between 2000 and 2014.
+- They underestimate how long they will need their pension or retirement fund to last – life expectancy has been rising steadily for a while.
+The number of centenarians in the U.S. rose by 44% between 2000 and 2014.

-- They fail to take inflation, taxes and investment risk into their retirement planning
+- They fail to take inflation, taxes and investment risk into consideration in their retirement planning.

-Let’s talk about inflation because it is so often neglected in retirement planning in spite of the massive influence it can have on the value of our savings.
+Let’s talk about inflation because it is so often neglected in retirement planning in spite of the massive influence it can have on the value of our personal finance, income streams and savings.

 If a loaf of bread costs $1 at the beginning of the year and the inflation rate is 5%, the loaf of bread will cost $1.05 at the end of the year.